Foreign relations of Bhutan: India

 Historically, ties with India have been close.
 Both countries signed a first ever Friendship treaty in 1865 between Bhutan and British India.
 When Bhutan became a monarchy, British India was the first country to recognize it and renewed the treaty in 1910.
 Bhutan was the first country to recognize Indian independence and renewed the age old treaty with the new government in 1949, including a clause that India would assist Bhutan in foreign relations.
-On February 8, 2007, the Indo-Bhutan Friendship Treaty was substantially revised under the Bhutanese King, Jigme Khesar Namgyel Wangchuck.
+On 8 February 2007, the Indo-Bhutan Friendship Treaty was substantially revised under the Bhutanese King, Jigme Khesar Namgyel Wangchuck.
 In the Treaty of 1949 Article 2 read as "The Government of India undertakes to exercise no interference in the internal administration of Bhutan.
 On its part the Government of Bhutan agrees to be guided by the advice of the Government of India in regard to its external relations."
 In the revised treaty this now reads as, "In keeping with the abiding ties of close friendship and cooperation between Bhutan and India, the Government of the Kingdom of Bhutan and the Government of the Republic of India shall cooperate closely with each other on issues relating to their national interests.
 Neither government shall allow the use of its territory for activities harmful to the national security and interest of the other."
 The revised treaty also includes in it the preamble "Reaffirming their respect for each other's independence, sovereignty and territorial integrity", an element that was absent in the earlier version.
 The Indo-Bhutan Friendship Treaty of 2007 strengthens Bhutan's status as an independent and sovereign nation.

-There also exists bi-lateral agreement between Bhutanese and Indian Government where-in citizens of both nations can travel freely in other country without passport and visa.
+There also exists bi-lateral agreement between Bhutanese and Indian Government wherein citizens of both nations can travel freely in other country without passport or visa.

+Indonesia

+Diplomatic relations between Indonesia and Bhutan were officially established on December 15, 2011.
+The joint communiqué was signed by Bhutan's Ambassador and Permanent Representative to the United Nations (UN), Lhatu Wangchuk, and Indonesia's Ambassador and Permanent Representative to the UN, Hasan Kleib, in New York.
+Diplomatic affairs between Indonesia and Bhutan are handled by the Embassy of the Republic of Indonesia (KBRI) in New Delhi, India.